On the tropical Lefschetz-Hopf trace formula: The intersection-theoretic side

 \subsection{Combinatorial properties of $X_k$}

 We will now proceed by formulating certain properties of the intermediate intersection products $X_k$.
-In contrast to \cite{Rau-TropicalPoincareHopf}, we do not describe the $X_k$ completely.
-However, the information considered is just sufficient to make the induction run, on the one hand, and to prove the main statement for $k=n$, on the other hand.
 We split the properties into two statements: Here we consider combinatorial properties, in the next subsection we discuss weights.

 \begin{lemma} For all $k \in \{0, \dots, n\}$, the following statements hold. \begin{enumerate} \item The tropical cycle $X_k$ can be represented as a weighted subfan of the permutahedral fan.
 (By a \emph{facet} of $X_k$, we mean a cone of non-zero weight in $X_k$.) \item For a facet $\sigma_\FF$ of $X_k$, the gap sequence of $\FF$ has one of the following two forms.